bsmith89/longev-mgen/doc/submission.md

 While the only outer-membrane
-localized hydrolase in this PUL is a GH66, and members of this family have characterized activity on the alpha-1,6 linkages between glucose monomers in dextran [@Kim2012].
-It is plausible that this PUL can be repurposed and confers some ability to grow on starch.
+localized hydrolase in this PUL is a GH66, and members of this family have characterized activity on the alpha-1,6 linkages between glucose monomers in dextran [@Kim2012], it is plausible that this PUL can be repurposed and confers some ability to grow on starch.

-In addition, a gene encoding a SusA homolog was identified in both B1 and B2 but in none of the non-responders.
+In addition, a gene encoding a SusA homolog was identified in B1-A, B1-B, and B2 but in none of the non-responders.
 While it is unclear how
-expression of this important component of starch utilization might be regulated, given that it is not located in a PUL in either of the responders, SusA is important for growth on amylopectin in _B.  thetaiotaomicron_ [@DElia1996].
+expression of this important component of starch utilization might be regulated, given that it is not located in a PUL in any of the responding populations, SusA is important for growth on amylopectin in _B.  thetaiotaomicron_ [@DElia1996].
-Since inhibition by acarbose is variable across enzymes [@Kim1999], it is possible that acarbose treatment results in elevated levels of dextrin and maltooligosaccharides in the lower guts of mice due to residual alpha-amylase activity, even at levels sufficient to prohibit host digestion.
+Since inhibition by acarbose is variable across enzymes [@Kim1999], it is possible that acarbose treatment results in elevated production of dextrin and maltooligosaccharides in the lower guts of mice due to residual alpha-amylase activity, even at levels sufficient to prohibit host digestion.
 Periplasmic hydrolysis of these starch breakdown products may be sufficient for increased abundance of these taxa in acarbose treated mice.

-It is notable that two distinct variants of B1 were identifiable in these metagenomes, and that the distribution of B1-A and B1-B are reminiscent of the previously observed site-specificity of ACA response.
+It is notable that two closely related variants, B1-A and B1-B, were associated with OTU-1 and that B1-B is only found at UT and not UM.
+This is suggestive given the
+previously observed site-specificity of the ACA response of this species, in which OTU-1 did not have a significantly increased abundance in treated mice at UT, while it was the most dramatic change at both other sites, UM and TJL.
-Despite evidence that genomic variation is common in the bacterial world [@Rasko2008; @Medini2005], studies reconstructing genomes from metagenomes often ignore this possibility (with a few notably exceptions [@Truong2017a; @Delmont2018]).
+Despite evidence that
+large differences in gene content can occur between even in closely related populations [@Rasko2008; @Medini2005], studies reconstructing genomes from metagenomes often ignore these pangenome dynamics (with a few notably exceptions [@Truong2017a; @Delmont2018]).
 The discovery of two
-subpopulations of B1 therefore demonstrates the value of considering pangenome dynamics, and presents a potential explanation for the observed site-specific response of that taxon.
+populations of OTU-1 therefore demonstrates the value of considering pangenome dynamics, and presents a potential explanation for the observed site-specific response of that taxon.
 The finding that both